infinum/ngx-form-object/docusaurus/docs/migration-guide.md

 ### Method decorators

-From the version `v9`, `create{propertyName}FormObject` is deprecated and decorator [@BuildRelationshipFormObject](./api-reference/decorators.md#buildrelationshipformobjectpropertyname-string) should be used when creating a form field for any model relationship decorated with `@BelongsTo` or `@HasMany` decorators.
+From the version `v9`, `create{propertyName}FormObject` is deprecated and decorator [@BuildRelationshipFormObject](./api-reference/decorators.md#buildrelationshipformobjectpropertyname-string) should be used when creating nested form objects for any model properties decorated with `@BelongsTo` or `@HasMany` decorators.